 However whilst Amy and Adele may have been anything but rivals, a rivalry still exists between their fans to some extent, and some of the comparisons between them have been used to belittle the other one from time to time.

 Depending on what you read, Adele is either a low rent Amy Winehouse who is only successful because Amy died, or Amy Winehouse was an old has been who was eclipsed by Adele.

 Its a shame when people have to do down one artist in favor of another, though I must confess I am not above doing that myself.

 I think a lot of Amy fans can get a bit annoyed when they see Adele get credit for things that Amy did first.
-For instance people give Adele credit for not using her looks to sell music whilst obviously Amy never did either.
-All the things you see people go on about Adele being so fabulous for doing like starring in a video where she doesn’t do any dancing around, its just her singing Amy was doing 5 years earlier.
+For instance people give Adele credit for not using her looks to sell music whilst Amy never did either.
+Many of the things you see people go on about Adele being so fabulous for doing, like starring in a video where she doesn’t do any dancing around, its just her singing etc, Amy was doing 5 years earlier.

 See for yourself